simplesurance/baur/README.md

                  `git` command must be in one of the directories in the `$PATH` environment variable.

+### Application Sources
+To enable baur to reliably detect if an application needs to be rebuild, it tracks all influencing factor of a build.
+This can be:
+The artifacts that an application build produces change when:
+- build flags change
+- the source files change,
+- the build tools change (e.g. update to a newer gcc version).

+It's important that the list is complete.
+Otherwise it happens that baur won't rebuild an application despite it changed.

+Those sources must be configured per application in the `app.toml` file.
+Currently only the `[SourceFiles]` directive is supported.
+It's `paths` parameter accepts a list of glob paths to source files.

+To make it easier to track changes in the build environment it's advised to build application in docker containers and define the docker image as Source (not supported yet).

+(depending if an application needs to be rebuild because it sources changed is not implemented yet)

 ## Examples
 - List all applications in the repository:
   `baur ls`